Ragan Beauregard, French

 Joanna teaches all levels of Spanish, and provides academic assistance and is responsible for CVA’s ESL program for international students.
 Joanna lives locally with her family in Freeman Township, and is a graduate of the University of Maine with degrees in Education and French and minors in Spanish, German, and linguistics.
 She earned an MBA from the University of Phoenix and holds a Maine public school teaching certification for both Spanish and French.
 Joanna brings 7 years of teaching experience to CVA.

 Jessica is a graduate of Skidmore College and joins us in 2011 to teach Art.
 She is an accomplished painter whose work can be seen in local galleries.
 She is part of a CVA family that includes husband Doug, Men’s Alpine Coach, and children Briggs and Helena, both CVA graduates.

 Jenny Wiltse-McClure, Science & Math

-Jenny will teach Environmental Science, Physical Science, Algebra I and will team-teach Physics.
+Jenny teaches Environmental Science, Physical Science, Algebra I and team-teaches Physics.
 Jenny is a long-time Carrabassett Valley resident who is a graduate of University of Maine at Orono with a degree in Aquaculture and Fisheries, as well as continuing education credits through Montana State University and University of Phoenix in education, curriculum development, astronomy, environmental chemistry, and meteorology.
 Jenny brings her 10 years of experience in public school science education to CVA, having taught at Madison Area Memorial High School and Stearns High School in Millinocket, Maine.